aanon4/HomeKit/README.md

 Time (with assembly multiply): 0.26 seconds

+## Memory

+The HomeKit code is approximately 28K (compiled with -Os) and uses 1K of RAM.
+During Pairing an additional 11K of stack RAM is used.

 # Thanks

 I want to thank a number of projects which made this possible: